lightningnetwork/lnd/lnrpc/README.md

   * OpenChannel
      * Attempts to open a channel to a target peer with a specific amount and push amount.
+  * CloseChannel
+     * Attempts to close a target channel.
+A channel can either be closed cooperatively if the channel peer is online, or using a "force" close to broadcast the latest channel state.
   * SendPayment
      * Send a payment over Lightning to a target peer.
   * AddInvoice